Gikkman/tipc/README.md

 ## Browser (client)
 `npm install tipc`

+Please note that this library will require you to install `ws` if you are using it in a node process.

 # Usage
 TIPC leverages [mapped types](https://www.typescriptlang.org/docs/handbook/2/mapped-types.html) to specify type-safe contracts between the server and the client.